-On August 29, 1350, the British naval fleet under King Edward III defeated the Castilian fleet at the Battle of Winchelsea in the British Channel after the Castilian fleet had previously attacked and captured British trade ships.
-Although not establishing naval dominance over the Spanish for good, this battle showed that the British took naval threats seriously and would meet the enemy head on to protect its ships and coastlines.
-The Battle of Winchelsea precursed what would become a massive British victory against the Spanish Armada in 1588.
+On August 29, 1350, the English naval fleet under King Edward III defeated the Castilian fleet at the Battle of Winchelsea in the English Channel after the Castilian fleet had previously attacked and captured English trade ships.
+Although not establishing naval dominance over the Spanish for good, this battle showed that the English took naval threats seriously and would meet the enemy head on to protect its ships and coastlines.
+The Battle of Winchelsea precursed what would become a massive English victory against the Spanish Armada in 1588.

-As mentioned in the introduction, the Battle of Winchelsea did not yet establish British naval dominance, however, after the defeat of the great Spanish Armada, the exploits of legendary British sailors such as Sir Francis Drake and Sir Walter Raleigh made the British a naval force to be reckoned with, both in terms of exploration and colonization as well as in their offensive and aggressive handling of Spanish ships encountered on the high seas.
+As mentioned in the introduction, the Battle of Winchelsea did not yet establish English naval dominance; however, after the defeat of the great Spanish Armada, the exploits of legendary English sailors such as Sir Francis Drake and Sir Walter Raleigh made the English a naval force to be reckoned with, both in terms of exploration and colonization as well as in their offensive and aggressive handling of Spanish ships encountered on the high seas.

-During the Napoleonic Wars, what kept the British in the war at all was their mastery of the seas.
+During the Napoleonic Wars, around the time that England formally joined with Ireland and Scotland to form the United Kingdom of Great Britain and Ireland, what kept the British in the war at all was their mastery of the seas.
 Try as they may, the French just could not dominate the Royal Navy and were unable to isolate the British Isles.
 Lord Admiral Nelson’s victories at the cost of his arm and then his life make him arguably the greatest fighting sailor of all time.

 Although still masters at seafaring, the early part of the war in the Pacific finally saw the end of British naval dominance.
 The Japanese had worked diligently to build a mighty fleet of their own which included submarines and aircraft carriers, and British ships suffered embarrassing defeats.
 Once the U.S. Navy built up its own strength, the Allies were again in charge, but to this day it has been the U.S. Navy and not the Royal Navy that rules the oceans.

-The Royal Navy is still a very potent fighting force but no longer strives for domination of the seas.
-The disbanding of its empire makes such a task irrelevant today, but one can be reasonably certain that the Royal Navy is ready for any conflict that might develop.
+The Royal Navy is still a potent fighting force but no longer strives for domination of the seas.
+The disbanding of the British Empire makes such a task irrelevant today, but one can be reasonably certain that the Royal Navy is ready for any conflict that might develop.
 Just ask the Argentinians!

 For more information, please see…